Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 ![CreateTodo 1](./img/02-create-todo-init.png)

-Why do we see those errors ?
-Well TypeScript doesn't know what type `ev` argument should be and because we are in strict mode, inferred `any` is a no go ( which is good !).
-Let's add some JSDoc to our two property functions.
+Why do we get those errors?

+Well, TypeScript doesn't know what's the type of `ev` argument.
+TS infers the type to `any` in this case, which leads to an compile error in strict mode (not using strict mode is like cheating on your girlfriend, you don't wanna do that right?).

+Let's add some **standard JSDoc function param annotations** to our two functions to make TS compiler happy:

 ```js
 export class CreateTodo extends Component {